bo-rc/cs241/OS-Three-Easy-Pieces.md

 (say 3 seconds).
 Thus, during those three seconds, all file accesses would determine that it was OK to use the cached file and thus do so with no network communication with the server.
+  * this caching implementation will also create new consisitency prolems: what happens in-between the time-out?

+The server side also buffers writes: one trick Network Appliance use is to first put writes in a battery-backed memory, thus enabling to quickly reply to WRITE requests without fear of losing the data and without the cost of having to write to disk right away.

+# [Chap 49](http://pages.cs.wisc.edu/~remzi/OSTEP/dist-afs.pdf): The Andrew File System (AFS)